Back to: C#.NET Tutorials For Beginners and Professionals

 using System; using System.IO; namespace DirectoryInfoDemo { class Program { static void Main(string[] args) { String path = @"D:\MyTestFile1"; DirectoryInfo fl = new DirectoryInfo(path); fl.Create(); { Console.WriteLine("Directory has been created"); } Console.ReadKey(); } } }

-Once you execute the above code, you verify the folder in the D drive of your machine.
+Once you execute the above code, verify the folder in the D drive of your machine.

 Create SubDirectory in C#

-The CreateSubdirectory method of DirectoryInfo class is used to create a subdirectory or subdirectories on the specified path.
+The CreateSubdirectory method of the DirectoryInfo class creates a subdirectory or subdirectories on the specified path.
 In the below example, we are creating a folder called MyTestFile2 inside the MyTestFile1 folder.

 using System; using System.IO; namespace DirectoryInfoDemo { class Program { static void Main(string[] args) { String path = @"D:\MyTestFile1"; DirectoryInfo fl = new DirectoryInfo(path); DirectoryInfo dis = fl.CreateSubdirectory("MyTestFile2"); { Console.WriteLine("SubDirectory has been created"); } Console.ReadKey(); } } }